Topeka Metro

 Officially the Topeka Metropolitan Transit Authority, it was founded in 1973.
 It is governed by a board of seven directors that serve four-year terms.
 In April 2015, Topeka Metro launched the state's first bikeshare system.
 Topeka Metro Bikes (TMB) the bikeshare program ended on July 30, 2020.

 Topeka Metro was named Transit of the Year 2018 by the Kansas Public Transit Association.
-Topeka is a Bicycle-Friendly Community, and Topeka Metro is a bicycle-friendly business.
+Topeka is recognized by the League of American Bicyclists as a bicycle-friendly community, and Topeka Metro is recognized as a bicycle-friendly business.